bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/authentication-strats.md

 **Module**: [`@octokit/auth-callback`](https://github.com/octokit/auth-callback.js#readme)

 This authentication strategy accepts a single `{ callback }` startegy option which returns either a falsy value or the string for a valid token.
-It's great for single-page web applications where a user can sign in/sign out without the need to re-instantiate a new `octokit` instance each time.
+It’s great for single-page web applications where a user can sign in/sign out without the need to re-instantiate a new `octokit` instance each time.

 ### .netrc